 Summary:

-In 2010, Congress created the Consumer Financial Protection Bureau (CFPB), an agency with the sole mission of protecting Americans from harmful practices of the financial services industry, by consolidating the federal consumer protection responsibilities of seven existing agencies in the CFPB.
+In 2010, Congress created the Consumer Financial Protection Bureau (CFPB), an agency with the sole mission of protecting Americans from harmful practices of the financial services industry, and consolidated the federal consumer protection responsibilities of seven existing agencies in the CFPB.
 Since its creation, the CFPB has successfully protected consumers from unfair and predatory practices in the financial services industry, returning over $21 billion in restitution to consumers.

-But since he took office, President Trump has attempted to unilaterally eliminate the CFPB without congressional authorization.
+But the Trump administration is attempting to unilaterally eliminate the CFPB without congressional authorization.
 His administration abruptly laid off or furloughed thousands of CFPB employees and froze funding for the CFPB’s vital consumer protection programs.

-Groups representing current and former CFPB employees, as well as non-profit consumer advocacy organizations, challenged the Administration’s actions in the United States District Court for the District of Columbia.
+Groups representing current and former CFPB employees, as well as non-profit consumer advocacy organizations, challenged the administration’s actions in the United States District Court for the District of Columbia.
 The district court granted the plaintiffs’ motion for a preliminary injunction, which the defendants appealed to the circuit court.
 In May 2025, CAC filed an amicus brief on behalf of Current and Former Members of Congress urging the court to affirm the preliminary injunction.
 Our brief makes three principal points.

 First, Congress has the sole authority to create, restructure, and abolish federal departments and agencies.
 The Constitution provides that “[a]ll legislative Powers,” including power over the existence of executive offices, “shall be vested in a Congress of the United States.”
 It also grants Congress the exclusive power to “carr[y] into Execution” not only the “foregoing Powers” but also “all other Powers vested by this Constitution in the Government of the United States, or in any Department or Officer thereof.”
 These provisions authorize Congress to pass laws creating executive departments, agencies, and offices.
-Indeed, some of the first statutes Congress passed created our nation’s first Departments.
+Indeed, some of the first statutes Congress passed created our nation’s first executive departments.
 Congress also has the power to restructure or abolish agencies as it finds necessary, and it has exercised this power since its earliest days.

 Second, historical practice demonstrates that when Congress wants to give the President authority to reorganize the executive branch, it does so through legislation.
 From 1932 to 1984, Congress gave the President reorganization authority by passing and renewing a series of laws known as the Reorganization Acts.
 The history of these laws confirms that when Congress believes that delegating its reorganization power to the President will promote efficiency in government, it knows how to make such a delegation while at the same time limiting the scope of that delegation to protect against presidential overreach.

 Third, the CFPB is a statutorily mandated agency, and President Trump does not have the power to abolish it unilaterally.
-The creation of the CFPB following the 2008 financial crisis is a quintessential example of Congress exercising its power over executive offices to provide for the welfare of the American people.
+The creation of the CFPB following the 2008 financial crisis is a quintessential example of Congress exercising its power over the shape of the executive branch.
 Without the CFPB, there would be no federal regulator charged with making sure that banks comply with the rules protecting consumers from deceptive practices.
 And state regulators cannot fill this gap on their own, particularly given the CFPB’s exclusive authority to supervise our nation’s largest banks, savings associations, and credit unions, not to mention its oversight over non-bank financial institutions like payday lenders and mortgage companies.
 Abolishing the CFPB or reducing it in size to the point that it is incapable of fulfilling its statutory mandates would thus not only harm American consumers, but would also “trigger a major regulatory disruption and would leave appreciable damage to Congress’s work in the consumer-finance arena,” as the Supreme Court once stated.

 Category: Rule of Law